qbroker/ace-Plugin.js/README.md

 The plugin instructions are included in the plugin documentation.
 In this TiddlyWiki classic you can also find the babel-Plugin.js to transpile JavaScript code to es2015 style JavaScript.

-Information about the ace.js editor is here: https://ace.c9.io/
+Information about the ace.js editor can de found here: https://ace.c9.io/

 Try the [ace-Plugin here](https://qbroker.github.io/ace-Plugin.js/), unfortunately you cannot save your work on GitHub, you need to install TiddlyWiki classic yourself, see the nwSaver-Plugin.js repo.